haddadi/haddadi.github.io/about.md

 ### News

+December 2020: I deliverd the Keynote talk at [ACM CoNext 2020](https://conferences2.sigcomm.org/co-next/2020/#!/program){:target="_blank"}, titled "Towards 'trustworthy-by-design' networked systems".

-Nevember 2020: [Xavier Cadet](https://www.imperial.ac.uk/people/xavier.cadet17) joins us as a new PhD student interested in Artificial Intelligence for Health, funded by the [UKRI CDT in AI for Healthcare](https://ai4health.io/){:target="_blank"}.
+November 2020: [Xavier Cadet](https://www.imperial.ac.uk/people/xavier.cadet17) joins us as a new PhD student interested in Artificial Intelligence for Health, funded by the [UKRI CDT in AI for Healthcare](https://ai4health.io/){:target="_blank"}.

 October 2020: I was interviewed by Privacy Collective on online privacy and the case of Amazon.
 Read the full report [here](https://theprivacycollective.eu/en/privacy-matters/an-interview-with-hamed-haddadi-researcher-engineer-imperial-college-and-brave/){:target="_blank"}.